awsdocs/aws-mobile-developer-guide/doc_source/project-import-export-manual.rst

 .. _import-export-user-data-storage-contents:

-Importing User Data Storage Contents
+Importing User File Storage Contents
 ====================================

-When a project that enables User Data Storage is exported, files stored in its |S3| bucket are not included in its exported project definition.
+When a project that enables User File Storage is exported, files stored in its |S3| bucket are not included in its exported project definition.
 You can manually configure the project definition to upload those files to the new bucket of the imported project.

-**To configure import and upload of project files stored in a User Data Storage bucket**
+**To configure import and upload of project files stored in a User File Storage bucket**

 #.
 Uncompress your exported project :file:`.zip` file.